sballin/TouchTracker/README.md

-# Lokey iOS

-A weird keyboard.

-## ☁ Ideas
+### ☁ Ideas

-- Relationship that holds up between regression curves fitted to touch points despite rotation/scaling
 - Identify fingers behind each tap, possible to get [radius](http://easyplace.wordpress.com/2013/04/09/how-to-detect-touch-size-in-ios/), then compare relative sizes
-- Least Squares as a Maximum Likelihood Estimator (Numerical Recipes)

-## ☆ The x problem

-x definition is messing up a lot of words -> Bash user input and compare with everything that matches!
-Will there be any reason to use xs then?

-## ☆ Timer

-- Wait for all of input then calculate word score
-    - 0.5 second timer
-    - Show when it's up to see calculation time
+- ➽ Ask about speeding up touch recognition on Apple developer forums
+- ➽ Dictionary grouping words of same length: small arithmetic for a few thousand elements -> not bad, right?
+- ➽ Horizontal and vertical fraction paths
+    - +/– for direction and scaled with total distances

+---

+### 🔴 Getting rid of x

+Look in different snake paths of just rs and ls.
+Probably better than going through all words of the same length.

+---

-## ★ Brain
+### 🔴 Brain

 - Combines several analyses
     - Snake path: +1 if unbashed path has best of anything
     - Fraction path: take top N from each list
-    - UpDown:
+    - TwoDim:
     - Mountains:

+---

-## Neighbors
+### ⚪️ Neighbors

 - Letters right next to each other could give some information.
 - Example: `l` pressed, short distance detected between strokes, then it's probably one of `m` `k` `o` `p`.
 - Go through list of candidates and check that min distances correspond to adjacent letters.
 Boost likelihood score if so.

+---

-## TwoDim
+### 🔵 TwoDim

 - Gaussian distribution?
+    - Fit, scale: get endpoints, compress/expand comparisons, integrate difference
 - NOT relative to last press if possible -> two modes
 - Do a least-squares fit of points suspected to be on same row, shuffle around points to get most parallel set of lines.
 - Trace a path through points suspected to be on the same row, and note its curviness.

-## Mountains

-- Gaussian distribution
-- Fit, scale
-    - Get endpoints, compress/expand comparisons, integrate difference
+---

-## Optimizations
+### ⚡️ Optimizations

 - Can make plist format dictionaries using __Python__
 - Use __NSSet__ in snakeDictionary instead of NSMutableArray to do intersection stuff and maybe speedup
 - __Average__ fraction paths for words and keep in an __NSMutableDictionary__

+---

-## THE FUTURE
+### 🚀 THE FUTURE

 - Short words
 - Combined score